petzval/btferret/README.md

 needed to establish connections and exchange data.
 This information is difficult to extract in a coherent form from the Bluetooth specification documents.

-There is a [server code](#5-4-server-code) section that is a brief guide to writing code for other machines to act as servers for btferret/btlib.
+There are [server code](#5-4-server-code) and [client code](#5-5-client-code) sections that are brief guides to writing code for other machines to act as servers/clients for btferret/btlib.

 This interface is programmed at the HCI level and bypasses higher-level bluez functions, so it does not use the Pi's Bluetooth service, which can be stopped.